 Things You'll Need

 Place a brick of dry floral foam in the center of the bowl.
-Dry floral foam (versus wet floral foam) is designed especially for holding items upright in floral arrangements.
-It comes in many shapes; blocks, bricks, spheres, etc. For longer bowls like the one I used, a brick worked best.
+Dry floral foam (versus wet floral foam) is designed especially for holding items upright in floral arrangements, and it comes in many shapes; blocks, bricks, spheres, etc. For longer bowls like the one I used, a brick worked best.
 You may need to use multiple blocks for a large centerpiece.

 Twist the candles firmly into the foam until they stand upright.
 Make sure they are secure and twisted deeply into the foam, as you don't want them accidentally falling over if someone were to bump the table.
-Use a combination of taper candles and votive candles of varying colors, heights and thicknesses for visual interest and stagger the rows to add dimension from both sides of the centerpiece.
+Use a combination of taper candles and votive candles of varying colors, heights and thicknesses for visual interest.
+Stagger the rows to add dimension from all sides of the centerpiece.
 Plan out where you want to put the candles before pushing them into the foam, since you can't fill in a hole once created.

-Now light the candles and enjoy the glowy green vibes of spring!
+Now light the candles and enjoy the glowing green vibes of spring!

 Never leave this centerpiece unattended when the candles are lit.
 If you have kids or pets in the house and are concerned about candle safety, you can use realistic flameless candles for this centerpiece.